babarrett/g80-9009/method-1-yangdigi-controller.md

 I've "re-translated" the text to improve the clarity.

-    Step 1: Remove the screws on the back of the G80-9009, 4 along both the top and bottom edges and one in the center.
+    Step 1: Remove the screws on the back of the G80-9009, 4 along both the top and bottom edges one oe each side, and one in the center.
 The four "screwes" around the square in the base do not need to come out.
     Step 2: Raise the keyboard shell, notice the upper and lower parts of the keyboard.
 Each has a gray ribbon-cable connected to the main PCB.
     Step 3: There is a transparent plastic piece to insulate the different